-Option A

-At your Normal Retirement Age, you can take a Cash Lump Sum of up to 1.5 times your salary, depending on your length of service with your employer.
+- Option A: At your Normal Retirement Age, you can take a Cash Lump Sum of up to 1.5 times your salary, depending on your length of service with your employer.
 The balance of your Retirement Account will then be used to buy a guaranteed lifetime income (an Annuity).

-If you have paid extra amounts as AVCs as a member you have the option to use this part of your Retirement Account to invest in an ARF or AMRF, to allow you flexible spending in your retirement.

-If the total value of all your pension funds from all employments during your lifetime, after payment of all Cash Lump Sum benefits, is below €30,000, the balance of your Retirement Account may be paid as a lump sum subject to tax, the Universal Social Charge and PRSI (if you are liable for this).
+If you have paid extra amounts as AVCs as a member you have the option to use this part of your Retirement Account to invest in an ARF, to allow you flexible spending in your retirement.
+If the total value of all your pension funds from all employments during your lifetime, after payment of all Cash Lump Sum benefits, is below €30,000, the balance of your Retirement Account may be paid as a lump sum subject to tax, the Universal Social Charge and PRSI (if you are liable for this). - Option B: You have the option to take a maximum of 25% of your Retirement Account as a Cash Lump Sum, then with the balance of your Retirement Account, you may choose either to: - Invest in an ARF (you can convert your ARF into a guaranteed lifetime income (an Annuity) at any stage); or - Take the balance of your Retirement Account as Taxable Cash subject to tax, the Universal Social Charge and PRSI (if you are liable for this).

-Option B

-You may take a maximum of 25% of your Retirement Account as a Cash Lump Sum.

-If you are in receipt of a guaranteed pension income for life of €12,700 a year, then with the balance of your Retirement Account, you may choose either to:

-- Invest in an ARF (you can convert your ARF into a guaranteed lifetime income (an Annuity) at any stage); or - take the balance of your Retirement Account as Taxable Cash subject to tax, the Universal Social Charge and PRSI (if you are liable for this).

-Option C

-If you are not in receipt of a guaranteed pension income for life of €12,700 a year, and you wish to invest in an ARF, you must, after you take your Cash Lump Sum (as in Route B above), invest €63,500 or the balance of your Retirement Account, if less, in an AMRF or buy a lifetime income (an Annuity) with this amount or combine both options.
-An AMRF can be converted to an Annuity at any time.
-Any balance remaining in your Retirement Account may be invested in an ARF.

-Regardless of which Option you choose, your retirement benefits are subject to limits imposed by the Revenue Commissioners.
+We understand that some of these terms are technical, please refer to our Jargon Buster for explanations